ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 You can also locate this field in the **Transactions**, though it is not always automatically computed there.

-If the contract period is adjusted and the handover transaction is released, the **Number of Periods** field will be recalculated accordingly.
+If the contract period is adjusted and the Deliver transaction is released, the **Number of Periods** field will be recalculated accordingly.

 ![picture](pictures/Time_Period_Types_Number_of_Period_03_07.png)